self evaluation examples

 Ah, the dreaded annual appraisals.
 Does anyone enjoy hearing about their strengths and weaknesses?
 Thinking about what they would like their journey in the next year to look like?

-What are self-appraisals?
+What are Self-appraisals?

-When performance review season rolls around, there’s many paths you can take.
-Incorporating self evaluations provides one crucially important factor that all the other options do not have: the perspective and feedback from employees.
+When performance review season rolls around, there are many paths you can take.
+Incorporating self-evaluations provides one crucially important factor that all the other options do not have: the perspective and feedback of employees.
 Your employees are in the trenches of daily operations and have firsthand experience and insight into what hinders productivity, what helps, and how the company values fit into it all.
-Let’s take a deeper look into the benefits of self-assessments:

 Taking responsibility